 |

-George W. Palmer lived in East Moriches, Long Island, N.Y.
+George W. Palmer lived in East Moriches, Long Island, New York.
 He built his house and his own boats.
 He was a house and boat painter, by trade.
 He played a horn in the hand of the East Moriches Volunteer Fire Department.
 He was an outstanding vegetable gardener.

 – Harold Carter